nisayrdglll/denemee/README.md

 <hr>
 <div>
-  <h2>Why should we use the Goo Web Server?</h2>
+  <h2>Why should we use the GOO Web Server?</h2>

   <ul>
   <li>
-    <strong>Hosting Web Applications:</strong> The Goo Web Server allows you to host and serve your web applications, making them accessible to users over the internet.
+    <strong>Hosting Web Applications:</strong> The GOO Web Server allows you to host and serve your web applications, making them accessible to users over the internet.
   </li>
   <li>
-    <strong>Platform for Dynamic Content:</strong> With the Goo Web Server, you can run server-side scripting languages like PHP, Python, or Node.js, enabling the creation of dynamic and interactive web pages.
+    <strong>Platform for Dynamic Content:</strong> With the GOO Web Server, you can run server-side scripting languages like PHP, Python, or Node.js, enabling the creation of dynamic and interactive web pages.
   </li>
   <li>
-    <strong>Database Integration:</strong> The Goo Web Server often comes with support for database systems like MySQL, PostgreSQL, or MongoDB.
+    <strong>Database Integration:</strong> The GOO Web Server often comes with support for database systems like MySQL, PostgreSQL, or MongoDB.
 This integration allows you to store and retrieve data for your web applications.
   </li>
   <li>
-    <strong>Scalability and Performance:</strong> The Goo Web Server is designed to handle multiple concurrent requests efficiently, ensuring high performance and scalability as your application grows.
+    <strong>Scalability and Performance:</strong> The GOO Web Server is designed to handle multiple concurrent requests efficiently, ensuring high performance and scalability as your application grows.
   </li>
   <li>
-    <strong>Security Features:</strong> The Goo Web Server may include security features such as SSL/TLS encryption, access control, and firewalls to protect your web applications and data.
+    <strong>Security Features:</strong> The GOO Web Server may include security features such as SSL/TLS encryption, access control, and firewalls to protect your web applications and data.
   </li>
   <li>
-    <strong>Cross-Platform Compatibility:</strong> The Goo Web Server supports multiple operating systems like Windows and Linux, allowing you flexibility in choosing your development and deployment environment.
+    <strong>Cross-Platform Compatibility:</strong> The GOO Web Server supports multiple operating systems like Windows and Linux, allowing you flexibility in choosing your development and deployment environment.
   </li>
   <li>
-    <strong>User-Friendly Interfaces:</strong> The Goo Web Server often comes with user-friendly interfaces or control panels that simplify the configuration, management, and monitoring of server settings.
+    <strong>User-Friendly Interfaces:</strong> The GOO Web Server often comes with user-friendly interfaces or control panels that simplify the configuration, management, and monitoring of server settings.
   </li>
 </ul>
 </div>